 Bernice Freeman Memorial Scholarship

-Awarded to a graduate student who is working towards a master's degree in education in Reading.
+Awarded to a graduate student who is working towards a Master's degree in Education in Reading.
+Demonstrated financial need.

 The scholarship was established in memory of Dr. Bernice Freeman, who served as Professor of Education and head of the Department of Secondary Education at West Georgia.

 Louis Herzog Scholarship

 Awarded to a graduate student majoring in Special Education with a minimum 3.0 GPA.
 Financial need will be considered.
 Preference given to a Carroll County High School graduate who has demonstrated leadership qualities.

 The scholarship was established to honor Louis Herzog for his 32 years of service to Carroll County Association for Retarded Citizens.

 Awarded to a graduate student seeking a degree in collaborative support and intervention program in Reading with exceptional academic standing.
 Demonstrated leadership abilities and qualities to become outstanding educator.
 Preference given to financial need.